oscar-system/oscar-website/index.md

 If you want to get notifications about news, new blog posts, or new examples, you can subscribe to the [OSCAR blog atom feed]({{ site.baseurl }}feed-blog.xml), the [OSCAR news atom feed]({{ site.baseurl }}feed-news.xml), or the [OSCAR examples atom feed]({{ site.baseurl }}feed-examples.xml).

+You can also subscribe to the [OSCAR](https://mail.mathematik.uni-kl.de/mailman/listinfo/oscar) or the [OSCAR-dev](https://mail.mathematik.uni-kl.de/mailman/listinfo/oscar-dev) email lists.
+You can also view the archives for [OSCAR](https://mail.mathematik.uni-kl.de/pipermail/oscar/) and [OSCAR-dev](https://mail.mathematik.uni-kl.de/pipermail/oscar-dev/).